Amsonia jonesii: Description

 When flowering Amsonia jonesii has numerous, small, bright blue flowers with colored sepals that are fused at the base and divided into five parts resembling petals.
 The sepal lobes are 1–3 centimeters long where the true petals of the flower are just 4.5-8 millimeters long.
 The stamens are attached to the petals (episepalous).
 The tube of the flower is closed by stiff inward pointing hairs.
 The chalky blue flowers are most often seen in the month of May.

 Taxonomy

 The first scientific description of this species was by Marcus Eugene Jones in 1908.
 However, he named it Amsonia latifolia, a name that had been previously used 1803 and so it was Nomen illegitimum.
-Therefore the descirition and naming of the species by Robert Everard Woodson as Amsonia jonesii is held to be correct.
+Therefore the description and naming of the species by Robert Everard Woodson as Amsonia jonesii is held to be correct.

 Names

 The genus name Amsonia was selected by John Clayton to honor Dr John Amson, a physician in colonial Virginia.
 The species name, "Jonesii", is in honor of the same Marcus E. Jones, a mining engineer and scientist who first described the species.
 Amsonia jonesii is known by the common name "Colorado desert bluestar" for its association with the deserts around the upper Colorado River, but is not found in the Colorado Desert.